 Use the images as markers – they separate the months from each other.

 The fourth Angels week was hijacked by CoA.
-My editor has returned her comments on the first two chapters and I need to extend any changes to the entire MS. Sorry, VoA.
+My editor, Tara, has returned her comments on the first two chapters and I need to extend any changes to the entire MS. Sorry, VoA.

 The third Angels week was spent in York, researching a new location for events that take place in the second half of the book.
 I’d reached a point where I could no longer justify limiting the characters to the same old locations – they needed to move on.
 More accurately, they needed to hide from the current antagonist.
 A lot of time was spent on Google looking into the York Ley, a mysterious geomagnetic line that runs straight through the city.
 Two major architectural features – Clifford’s Tower and York Minster - lie along this line.
 So, too, does the new location I researched, then visited.
 In fact, it’s a geomagnetic hotspot!
 With this in mind, I elected to have my characters take advantage of this phenomenon and shelter here for the night.

 The second Angels week has seen the word count rise from 21,000 to 29,500 and a lot of the blank spots of the plot have been filled in.
 Since this book ‘meshes’ with CoA and takes place over four days, it proved tricky to fill in the character’s calendar so that all the events of the first book flowed seamlessly into the events of the sequel.
 I’ve also been researching the York Ley line as a way to connect VoA with CoA – and possibly FoA, the third story.

 Other projects have caused VoA to take a back seat for a while.
 I’ve now reorganised my schedule so that every fourth week is ‘Angels week’ where I focus exclusively on VoA and all work concerning it – including research.

 Big gap in my progress (to my eternal shame).

 Only one more chapter completed.
 I have reached the end of the material that naturally followed on from the first book and now need to plan out the remaining days for my characters.